 Scientific ethics and stewardship

-Industrial and international exchange (approval of the steering committee required)
+Industrial and International Exchange (approval of the steering committee required)

-The school will extend existing exchange with the companies listed in section 2.3, and partner universities (section 4.3) in order to provide PhD students with first-hand industrial and / or international experience of three to six months.
-Typically, these companies have already sponsored Master’s students from the host university’s computer science programme for a three month periods in the past (written report, up to 6 credit points).
+The school will extend existing exchange with the companies listed in section 2.3 and partner universities (section 4.3) in order to provide PhD students with first-hand industrial and / or international experience of three to six months.
+Typically, these companies have already sponsored master’s students from the host university’s computer science programme for three-month periods in the past (written report, up to 6 credit points).

 Students are encouraged to apply for 3-months internships at a university abroad.
 During that time, they receive a supplement to their stipend.
-Students select a suitable university/work group with the help of their supervisors and mentor.
+Students select a suitable university and work group with the help of their supervisors and mentor.